pxc/gitbook/text/55_Glossary/0_Glossary.markdown

     commit object.
 In contrast to a head, a tag is not changed by a commit.
 Tags (not tag objects) are stored in `$GIT_DIR/refs/tags/`.
-A git tag has nothing to do with a Lisp tag (which would be called an object type in git's context).
+A Git tag has nothing to do with a Lisp tag (which would be called an object type in Git's context).
 A tag is most typically used to mark a particular point in the commit ancestry chain.